matschaffer/matschaffer.com/tech/_posts/2010-09-27-markdown-jekyll-prawn.md

 ---
 layout: post
-title: Docs with Markdown, Jekyll and Prawn
+title: Docs with Maruku, Jekyll and Prawn
 ---

 If you've been reading my blog at all you've probably noticed that I am not a lawyer.
 Sadly when [starting your own business](http://mashion.net), there are legal documents involved.

 Now I don't know about you, but doing find and replace on my agreements for every new client sounded tedious and not fun.
 So I'm working on a way to make it more programmer-ish.
 Basically I'm taking the [Jekyll](http://jekyllrb.com/) approach to legal documentation.
 Markdown with a YAML header goes in, custom-tailored and nicely formatted PDF comes out.

-And with just under 130 lines of ruby, I was able to turn this:
+With just under 130 lines of ruby and some help from [Maruku](http://maruku.rubyforge.org/), [Jekyll](http://jekyllrb.com/) and [Prawn](http://prawn.majesticseacreature.com/), I was able to turn this:

 {% assign consultant = '{{ consultant }}' %}
 {% assign client     = '{{ client }}' %}